crmne/paolino.me/_posts/2025-07-08-async-ruby-is-the-future.md

 3. **Massive concurrency needs**: Modern apps handle thousands of simultaneous chats
 4. **Real-time requirements**: Low latency expectations despite high concurrency

-With traditional threading, you hit a wall.
-Each LLM conversation holds a thread (and its 8MB stack, database connection, etc.) hostage for minutes while doing almost nothing.
-It's like hiring a full-time employee to watch a phone that rings once an hour.
+With traditional threading, you hit OS limits quickly.
+Need to handle 10,000 concurrent LLM streams?
+Good luck creating 10,000 threads -- the OS will likely refuse if not configured correctly.
+Even if it works, you're paying for expensive context switches millions of times per second.

 Fibers flip the equation.
-One thread efficiently multiplexes thousands of LLM streams, switching between them only when tokens arrive.
-The same server that chokes on 100 concurrent threads can handle 10,000 concurrent fibers.
+One thread efficiently multiplexes thousands of LLM streams, switching between them in nanoseconds only when tokens arrive.

-## Ruby's Async Ecosystem: The Plot Twist Python Didn't See Coming
+## Ruby's Async Ecosystem

-Here's what makes Ruby's async special: while Python fractured its ecosystem with incompatible libraries and forced syntax changes (given the requirement to always use `async`/`await` to benefit from `asyncio`), Ruby took a different path.
-Samuel Williams, as a Ruby core committer who implemented the Fiber Scheduler interface, understood something fundamental -- async should enhance Ruby, not replace it.
+Here's what makes Ruby's [async][] special: while Python fractured its ecosystem with incompatible libraries and forced syntax changes given the requirement to use `async`/`await` to benefit from `asyncio`, Ruby took a different path.
+[Samuel Williams][], as a Ruby core committer who implemented the Fiber Scheduler interface, understood something fundamental -- async should enhance Ruby, not replace it.

 The result?
-As long as your underlying libraries are Fiber-aware, you can simply wrap your code in Fibers or Async tasks and it will be magically faster!
+Most Ruby code works with async out of the box.
+If your code is either synchronous (most libraries) or thread-safe, it'll work seamlessly in an async environment.
+No special async versions needed!

-### The Foundation: The `async` Gem
+### The Foundation: The [async][] Gem

-The beauty of Ruby's async lies in its transparency:
+The beauty of Ruby's [async][] lies in its transparency:

 ```ruby
 require 'async'